kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **PADDLE**:

 The Paddle at its widest is the same width as a Brick -- 6 visible pixels (color clocks).
 When the Paddle switches to narrow width it is about three pixels (color clocks) wide.
 The Paddle is visibly thicker than the height of a brick -- four Atari scan lines tall.
-The Paddle would likely be implemented as Player/Missile graphics.
+The Paddle will be implemented as a Player.

-When the game is over the Paddle is replaced by a solid horizontal Border the width of the screen.
-This border acts as a giant Paddle during the game's demo mode keeping the ball rebounding up toward the Bricks.
-The solid Border would be mapped graphics just like the Top Border.
+When the game is over a solid horizontal Border the width of the screen replaces the Paddle.
+This border acts as a giant Paddle during the game's demo/attract mode keeping the ball rebounding up toward the Bricks.
+The solid Border will be mapped graphics just like the Top Border.

 **PLAYER, BALL COUNTER, and SCORES**: